AMDphreak/gso-site/README.md

 - Full admin access
 - Can manage articles and events

+## Documentation

+The documentation site is available at `/docs` when deployed, or run `pnpm dev:docs` to view locally.

+Documentation covers:
+- Getting started and installation
+- Authentication system
+- Content management
+- Deployment guide

 ## Deployment

 The site is configured for Netlify deployment.
 Connect your GitHub repository to Netlify and set the environment variables in the Netlify dashboard.